gustavorohrer/exercise1-backend/README.md

 IntelliJ IDEA code editor.
 All the http tests are in the **requests** folder, and the environments configurations in the **http-client.env.json** file.
 For more help about this, visit https://www.jetbrains.com/help/idea/http-client-in-product-code-editor.html.

-## CORS notes

-URL `http://localhost:1234` considered as an allowed origin in `CORSFilter.java` class (`src/main/java/com/example/demo/filter/CORSFilter.java`).
-Frontend project for testing was deployed with Parcel bundler (https://parceljs.org/) and it uses that URL.

 ## Additional notes

 - Backend security not covered due to time constraints.